someonesdad1/plib/README.md

   using 3.7 for a number of years).
 The command `python 0test.py .` tests all the python modules in `/plib` that have self-tests.
 Most of them pass their tests.

+## Getting a copy
+If you wish to get a copy of some of the files in this repository, the easiest way is to clone the whole repository with a command like `git clone https://github.com/someonesdad1/plib.git`.
+It will take around 10 seconds and you'll have around 50 MB of files.

+This is the preferred method because many of the files depend on others in the directory and if the resulting plib directory is in your PYTHONPATH, things will likely work unless a library's name conflicts with one of your installed libraries.
+After you get things working this way, you can prune and edit to get things to work the way you want them to.

 ## Coding style